colinkiama/vala-tutorial/source/main/04-01-entering-your-phrase.rst

 After entering your phrase, the program will then:

-1. "You phrase:" followed by the phrase that you just entered
+1. Output "Your phrase:" followed by the phrase that you just entered
 2. Exit

 .. code-block::